korayuymaz/dev-resources-backend/README.md

 ## 🗄️ Database Schema

-The application uses PostgreSQL with the following main models:
+The application uses MongoDB with the following main models:

 - **User** - User accounts and authentication
 - **Resource** - Developer resources with categories and favorites